mindmup/3rdpartycookiecheck/README.md

 It's also a good idea to set up a timeout that will automatically label third party cookies as unsupported if no recognised event comes back after a while, just in case network fails.

+Thanks to github pages, the scripts are hosted already at https://mindmup.github.io/3rdpartycookiecheck/start.html -- so you can use that as a live version.
+For production, it's better to deploy somewhere under your control.